 - A 2008 study by Harvard Business School professor Michael Norton and colleagues found that giving money to someone else increased participants’ happiness more than spending it on themselves.

 - Happiness expert Sonja Lyubomirsky, a professor of psychology at the University of California, Riverside, observed a helper’s high in study participants when she asked them to perform five acts of kindness each week for six weeks.

 - At Emory University a study revealed that helping others lit up the same part of the brain as receiving rewards or experiencing pleasure.

 - Another study examined the relationships between volunteer work in the community and the following six aspects of personal well-being: happiness, life satisfaction, self-esteem, sense of control over life, physical health, and depression.
 Results show that volunteer work enhanced all six aspects of well-being.

 The helper’s high is an extra benefit to showing kindness that you can share with your children everyday.
 Go ahead…enjoy getting high with your kids and making the world a brighter place.

-We would love to hear your stories about how fantastic your children felt after doing charitable work.
+We would love to hear your stories about the fantastic family volunteer opportunities you are doing.